Battle of Algiers (1956–1957): Intelligence, torture and summary executions

-Meanwhile, Colonel Godard had been mapping out the operational structure of the FLN in Algiers with his organigramme, each arrest and interrogation revealed new organisational cells.
+Meanwhile, Godard had been mapping out the operational structure of the FLN in Algiers with his organigramme, each arrest and interrogation revealed new organisational cells.

-Colonel Trinquier operated an intelligence gathering network throughout the city called the Dispositif de Protection Urbaine (DPU) which divided Algiers into sectors, sub-sectors, blocks and buildings each individually numbered.
+Trinquier operated an intelligence gathering network throughout the city called the Dispositif de Protection Urbaine (DPU) which divided Algiers into sectors, sub-sectors, blocks and buildings each individually numbered.
 For each block a trusted Muslim French Army veteran was appointed as the block-warden responsible for reporting all suspicious activities in his block.
 Many of these responsables would be assassinated by the FLN.

 Edward Behr estimated that 30-40% of the male population of the Casbah was arrested at some point during the battle.
 These arrests generally took place at night so that any names revealed under interrogation could be picked up before the curfew lifted in the morning.
 The suspects would then be handed over to the Détachement Operationnel de Protection (DOP) for interrogation after which they would either be released or passed to a centre d'hebergement for further interrogation.

 During the battle the use of torture by the French security forces became institutionalised, the techniques ranging from beatings, electroshock (the gegene), waterboarding, sexual assault and rape.
-The use of torture was not restricted to native Algerians, French FLN sympathisers were also picked up and subjected to it.
-Maurice Audin, a Communist university professor, was arrested by the paras on 11 June on suspicion of harboring and aiding FLN operatives, Henri Alleg, the Communist editor of Alger républicain, was arrested by the Paras at Audin's apartment the following day and was told by Audin that he had been tortured, Audin was never seen again and it is believed that he either died while being interrogated or was summarily executed.
-Alleg was subjected to the gegene and waterboarding, following his release he wrote his book La Question published in 1958 which detailed his final meeting with Audin and his own experience of torture.
+The use of torture was not restricted to native Algerians: some French FLN sympathisers were also subjected to it.
+Maurice Audin, a Communist university professor, was arrested by the Paras on 11 June on suspicion of harboring and aiding FLN operatives; after Henri Alleg, the Communist editor of Alger républicain, was arrested by the Paras at Audin's apartment the following day he was told by Audin that he had been tortured.
+Audin was never seen again and it is believed that he either died while being interrogated or was summarily executed.
+Alleg was subjected to the gegene and waterboarding; following his release, he wrote his book La Question, which detailed his final meeting with Audin and his own experience of torture.
+The book was a best-seller in Europe and the United States, and 60,000 copies were sold in France before it was banned.